heidtJJ/User-Management/README.md

   </li><br>
   <li>Download this repository, and place the <a href="user-management">user-management</a> folder in the webapps folder (in Apache Tomcat directory).
   </li><br>
     <li>Create a mysql database called EE564 on your local machine.
-Feel free to change the database name, but remember it for later.
+Feel free to change this database name, but remember it for later.
     <br>

 ~~~~